Cabenuva (cabotegravir and rilpivirine)

 Clinical trials on Cabenuva

-Approval of Cabenuva by Health Canada comes from the results of two pivotal phase three clinical studies, Antiretroviral Therapy as Long-Acting Suppression (ATLAS) and First Long-Acting Injectable Regimen (FLAIR), which together enrolled more than 1,100 patients from 16 countries.
+Health Canada’s approval of Cabenuva was based on the results of two pivotal Phase III clinical studies, Antiretroviral Therapy as Long-Acting Suppression (ATLAS) and First Long-Acting Injectable Regimen (FLAIR).
+The two trials together enrolled more than 1,100 patients from 16 countries.

-The drug safety profile was based on 48-week analyses of pooled data from the two studies.
+The drug safety profile was based on 48-week analyses of pooled data from the two trials.

-Patients previously treated with antiretroviral regimen were enrolled in ATLAS, while those enrolled in FLAIR were antiretroviral treatment-naive but were previously treated with a dolutegravir (INSTI)-containing regimen for 20 weeks.
+Patients previously treated with antiretroviral regimen were enrolled in ATLAS, while those enrolled in FLAIR were antiretroviral treatment-naive but had previously received a regimen containing dolutegravir (INSTI) for 20 weeks.

-In clinical studies, randomised patients received either Cabenuva or remain on their antiretroviral regimen.
-The patients receiving Cabenuva intramuscularly once in a month showed similar efficacy to those continuing their daily, oral antiretroviral regimens to maintain viral suppression throughout the 48 weeks.
+In clinical studies, randomised patients received either Cabenuva or remained on their antiretroviral regimen.
+Patients receiving Cabenuva intramuscularly once a month showed similar efficacy to those continuing their daily, oral antiretroviral regimens to maintain viral suppression throughout the 48 weeks.

-Approximately 88% of the patients preferred Cabenuva, while just 2% preferred their previous antiretroviral regimen in a single-item question survey performed in 532 patients at week 48.
+Around 88% of patients preferred Cabenuva, while just 2% preferred their previous antiretroviral regimen in a single-item question survey performed in 532 patients at week 48.

-The most common adverse events reported in the patients in the two studies were injection site reactions, high body temperature, fatigue, headache, musculoskeletal pain, nausea, sleep disorders, dizziness, rash and diarrhoea.
+The most common adverse events reported in patients in the two studies were injection site reactions, high body temperature, fatigue, headache, musculoskeletal pain, nausea, sleep disorders, dizziness, rash, and diarrhoea.